harbour/core/harbour/contrib/hbnetio/readme.txt

       more then one thread call NETIO_CONNECT() then only one connection is created.
 It also means that NETIO_DISCONNECT() does not have to be called by the same thread which called NETIO_CONNECT().
-      On application exist all connections are automatically closed.
+      On application exit all connections are automatically closed.
       It possible to open many different connections and keep them open.
       In RDD IO operations and RPC calls it's possible to specify server address as part of file or procedure/function name, i.e.